anoraktrend/bash-passgen/readme.txt

  # (editor of choice) /path/to/passgen
 =====================================================
-passgen currently accepts two arguments: headers or -h   displays header locate or -l    prints directory where passgen is.
+passgen currently accepts two arguments: help or -h   displays help message locate or -l    prints directory where passgen is.